Senzing/mapper-csv/README.md

         else:
             json_data['PRIMARY_NAME_ORG'] = raw_data['name']
 ```
-*See the "Attributes for names ..." chapter of the [Generic entity specification](https://senzing.zendesk.com/hc/en-us/articles/231925448-Generic-Entity-Specification-JSON-CSV-Mapping) for
+*See the *"Attributes for names ..."* chapter of the [Generic entity specification](https://senzing.zendesk.com/hc/en-us/articles/231925448-Generic-Entity-Specification-JSON-CSV-Mapping) for
 information on why it was mapped this way.*

-#### 7. Map the next 3 columns to their appropriate Senzing attributes
+#### 6. Map the next 3 columns to their appropriate Senzing attributes
 change these ...
 ```console
         json_data['gender'] = raw_data['gender']